pynbody/pynbody/docs/tutorials/halos.rst

 Partial loading the Halos versus full load
 -------------------------------------------

-By default, partial loading (i.e. `lazy loading') is used when loading simulation files.
+By default, partial loading (i.e. 'lazy loading') is used when loading simulation files.
 This means that the command h=s.halos() does not actually load halo information until needed.
 Sometimes the simulation snapshot or the halo _particles file is very large, and is not desirable or possible to load everything into memory.
 Hence, partial loading can be very useful.
 The _particles file is needed to find out which particles belong to a particular halo.

 In the following example only particles from a single halo are loaded: